As in so many specialist areas, the language of homeopathy can appear complex and cause confusion, if not properly used.

 Homeopathy (Homoeopathy / Homœopathy)

-The treatment of disease with the supposed disease agent (i.e. the same as the disease).
-The medicines may be extremely ‘dilute’ but the usual dilution/succussion method of preparation, used for homeopathic medicines, is not an essential part of this definition (see ‘potentisation’ below).
+Isopathy is the treatment of disease with the supposed disease agent itself (i.e. the same as the disease).
+As with homeopathy, the dilution and succussion process is not an essential part of the definition.

 This term is usually reserved for the state of the patient, after treatment, in which no signs/symptoms can be detected and which requires no ongoing medication to maintain that state.
 Temporary alleviation of signs/symptoms by drug medication (see antiopathy above) does not imply cure.